AriEncarnacion/GHP-Issue-Date-Sync/README.md

 2. Updates a custom `Date Created` field in the project with each issue's `created_at` date.

 ## Known Bugs
-1. Sometimes, `Date Created` date gets translated incorrectly when viewed in the GitHub Projects board.
-I assume this is because of some time zone translation issue.
+1. In some rare cases, `Date Created` date gets translated incorrectly by one day in the GitHub Projects board.
+I believe this is an inconsistency in how GitHub stores timestamps between the two APIs used, as no timezone translation is done in the script.

 ## Prerequisites